mennodoor/epics-relay/README.md

 # EPICSRelay

+## What is it?

+This is an EPICS relay server using pcaspy.
+You can send data to a made up variable name fitting the naming rules (prefix & dtype-suffix) and an EPICS-PV will then created on the fly for other clients to read from.

 ## Why?

-I build this to have a **super fast** solution for the following cases:
+I build this to have a **super fast** solution for some specific cases of laziness:

-1. I have a script running doing *something* repeatedly and I need just the result value as an epics variable to process or archive in another service.
+1. You have a script running doing *something* repeatedly and just need the result value as an epics variable to process or archive or something.
-2. I have a single monitoring value from some sensor and I am to lazy to build a server for that.
+2. You want to "publish" a single monitoring value from some sensor and building a server for it would be overkill.
-3. The needed server for a service or device only needs read-only values and still for what reason so ever I would need a bunch of complicated threading stuff and thread locking which I want to avoid.
+3. Server / threading issues make building a server really annoying sometimes.

-Having this server running on some computer in your network allows you to just think of a clever name for your variable, use pyepics to send the value to the relay server using that clever name even though it did not exist before and you can use the value in other epics-enabled software *immediately*.
+Having this server running on some computer in your network allows you to just think of a name for your variable, use pyepics to send the value to the relay server even though it did not exist before and you can use the value in other epics-enabled software *immediately*.

 ## How: